kineticstoolkit/kineticstoolkit_doc/src/kinematics_reconstructing_probed_points.md

 reconstructed_probe_markers_during_probing.data
 ```

-Since we reconstructed the trajectory of the probe tip during the probing acquisition, we can now consider that this trajectory is the same as if a real marker had been affixed on the medial epicondyle.
+We can now consider that the trajectory of the probe tip is the same as if a real marker had been affixed on the medial epicondyle.

 ```{code-cell} ipython3
 markers_probing.data[